BritishGeologicalSurvey/VIGIL/README.md

   -SDUR SOURCE_DUR, --source_dur SOURCE_DUR
                         Emission duration [s] of 1 single source.
 Option valid for Twodee only (default: 0) -D DOMAIN, --domain DOMAIN
                         Coordinates type (UTM/GEO), coordinates (latitude/northing, longitude/easting) of the bottom left corner and top right corner of the domain (default: )
   -NX NX, --nx NX       Number of grid cells along the x-direction.
-If not provided, the grid spacing along the x-direction must be provided (default:
+If not provided, the grid spacing along the x-direction must be provided (default: -1)
-                        -1)
   -NY NY, --ny NY       Number of grid cells along the y-direction.
-If not provided, the grid spacing along the y-direction must be provided (default:
+If not provided, the grid spacing along the y-direction must be provided (default: -1)
-                        -1)
   -DX DX, --dx DX       Grid spacing (in m) along the x-direction.
-If not provided, the number of grid cells along the x-direction must be provided
+If not provided, the number of grid cells along the x-direction must be provided (default: -1)
-                        (default: -1)
   -DY DY, --dy DY       Grid spacing (in m) along the y-direction.
-If not provided, the number of grid cells along the y-direction must be provided
+If not provided, the number of grid cells along the y-direction must be provided (default: -1)
-                        (default: -1)
   -SEM SOURCE_EMISSION, --source_emission SOURCE_EMISSION
                         Source emission rate [kg/s].
 If specified, it is assigned to all the sources in the domain (default: )
   -RER RANDOM_EMISSION, --random_emission RANDOM_EMISSION
                         True: randomly assign emission rate for each source in the domain.
 False: use specified emission rate.
-Activated by default in inversion mode (default: False) -PDEM PROB_DISTR_EMISSION, --prob_distr_emission PROB_DISTR_EMISSION
+Activated by default in inversion mode (default: False)
+  -PDEM PROB_DISTR_EMISSION, --prob_distr_emission PROB_DISTR_EMISSION
                         Probability distribution function to randomly sample the emission rate.
-Options: uniform, normal, ecdf (default: )
+Options: uniform, normal, ecdf.
+Note: if specified, parameters provided in sources_input.csv will be ignored
+                        (default: )
   -PDPAR PROB_DISTR_PARAMS, --prob_distr_params PROB_DISTR_PARAMS
                         If -PDEM=uniform: minimum, maximum.
-If -PDEM=gaussian: median, standard deviation.
-If -PDEM=ecdf, a flux.txt file should be provided (default: )
-  -RD RUN_DURATION, --run_duration RUN_DURATION
+If -PDEM=normal: median, standard deviation.
+If -PDEM=ecdf, a flux.txt file should be provided.
+Note: if specified, parameters provided in sources_input.csv will be ignored (default: ) -RD RUN_DURATION, --run_duration RUN_DURATION
                         Run duration (hours).
 Currently fractions of hours or duration > 24 hours are not allowed (default: 24)
   -OI OUTPUT_INTERVAL, --output_interval OUTPUT_INTERVAL